-Isidore the Farmer and Rerum Novarum « Catholic Insight
+Isidore the Farmer, Rerum Novarum and Tilling the Land « Catholic Insight

-Saint Isidore, or, in his native Spanish, Isidro de Merlo y Quintana, named after the other Isidore, the bishop of Seville (whom we celebrated back on April 4th).
-This saint is known to us as Isidore the Laborer (Labrador), or the Farmer, was born about the year 1070 in Madrid, and spent his entire, outwardly uneventful life, as his title attests, a farm laborer for a wealthy landowner, on the outskirts of the city.
+Saint Isidore, or, in his native Spanish, Isidro de Merlo y Quintana, was named after the other Saint Isidore, the bishop of Seville (whom we celebrated back on April 4th).
+This saint, known to us as Isidore the Laborer (Labrador), or the Farmer, was born about the year 1070 in Madrid, and spent his entire, outwardly uneventful life, as his title attests, as a farm laborer for a wealthy landowner, on the outskirts of the city.
 He married a certain Maria Torribia, and their happy marriage produced a son, who in childhood was miraculously rescued from a deep well, after which they vowed continence to better devote themselves to the things of the Lord (I may have a separate excursus on such so-called ‘Josephite marriages’ in another post).

-Isidore and Maria were known for their piety and holiness, their attendance at daily Mass, feeding the poor, a consistent prayer life, all in the midst of their ordinary duties, signifying that we may find great sanctity in doing the duty of the moment.
+Isidore and Maria were known for their piety and holiness, their attendance at daily Mass, feeding the poor, a consistent prayer life, all in the midst of their ordinary duties, signifying that we may find great sanctity simply in doing the duty of the moment.
 In fact, there is no other way to achieve holiness, but by doings God’s will, in the great and the small – and almost always the small – things in life.
-Plowing the field, feeding the animals, preparing breakfast, a smile for each other at the end of a long, hot and bothersome day, ‘little things done well’, for the love of God, for it is love – charity – and not the ‘greatness of the work’ that is the principle of merit before God.
+Plowing the field, feeding the animals, preparing breakfast, a smile for each other at the end of a long, hot and bothersome day, ‘little things done well’, for the love of God.
+For it is love – charity – and not the ‘greatness of the work’ that is the principle of merit before God.
+We should always be ‘occupied’ in some way, which is not the same thing as ‘busy’.
+Ora et labora, wrote Saint Benedict centuries before Isidore, and his advice for monks also applies to lay folk.
+How much good could be done in the world by ensuring everyone had an acre or two of land, or at least a garden, to till with their family.
+We may throw in, as Chesterton advised, a cow and maybe some chickens and goats.
+The English writer did quite well without livestock, but the idea holds, for there are many metaphorical ‘gardens’ in life, which we must tend.

 It is fitting that Isidore’s feast falls on the anniversary Leo XIII’s encyclical Rerum Novarum, which the Pontiff promulgated on this day in 1891.
 Therein, he outlines the ultimate purpose of human work, as developing and perfecting ‘private property’, that part of the world upon which one impresses one’s personality – whether this be land, or any other ‘workspace’, shapes it, and makes it produce ‘good fruit’ that will ultimately last unto eternal life.